Garda National Cyber Crime Bureau: Park Magic hack

 David Young of Cloyne, County Cork was charged with intentionally accessing an information system without lawful authority or reasonable excuse, intentionally hindering or interrupting the functioning of an information system at the Vodafone Ireland data centre at Clonshaugh Business and Technology Park, operating a computer in Cork city with an intent to make a gain for himself and a loss for others and also making a demand with menaces by threatening to release customer information.
 His mother and a third person were also charged.
 This followed a two-year investigation by the Bureau.
-Detective Garda Paul Fitzpatrick testified to arrest, charge and caution of all involved.
+Detective Garda Paul Fitzpatrick testified to the arrest, charge and caution of all involved.

 In October 2021 David Young pleaded guilty to the charges.

 HSE ransomware attack

 After the National Cyber Security Centre had restored the Health Service Executive computers, the bureau began investigating the case.